4/17/2025

 Chief Financial Officer

-Let me, maybe Erika, give you a bit more color in terms of how think about that 5.7.
+Let me, maybe, Eric, I'll give you a bit more color in terms of how to think about that 5.7.
 You know, we thought it would be useful to investors, to analysts, to share with you how we've been thinking about their credit reserve.
 And as you know, we run multiple scenarios.
 The math is very complicated.
 It's, you know, lifetime losses.
-So, the 5.7 represents their, the peak in employment rate, or, you know, for the purpose of this reserve calculation.
-So, it doesn't mean that we are anticipating that tomorrow, you know, unemployment will jump to 5.7 and we'll stay there for the balance of the year.
-Right.
-You have to think about it in the context of the CSOL calculation.
+So the 5.7 represents the peak unemployment rate, you know, for the purpose of this reserve calculation.
+So it doesn't mean that we are anticipating that tomorrow either unemployment will jump to 5.7 and will stay there for the balance of the year.
+You have to think about it in the context of the CECL calculation.

 speaker